AsmusTM/Automatic_growth_modeller/Black_solider_fly_data/README.md

-Raw data used for the autofitter_black_soldier_fly.R script
+Raw data used for the Autofitter_Black_soldier_fly.R script